Throne speech: Ontario to address hospital wait times, invest in mental-health care

 It also contained promises for later in the child's life cycle, saying it would expand the program that currently offers free tuition to thousands of people.

-Dowdswell said the 2018 budget will run a small deficit of one per cent and would map out "a clear path" back to balance.
+The government said last week that the 2018 budget will run a deficit of one per cent gross domestic product -- which could be as high as $8 billion -- would map out "a clear path" back to balance.

-Finance Minister Charles Sousa said it would be "precarious" to pursue a balanced budget and health-care supports simultaneously, adding that the current measures strike the best compromise.

-"We can continue to balance, or we could continue to make these other investments that stimulate economic growth as well," he said.
-"We're choosing to do that with a moderate deficit next year in order to accommodate all those areas."

-The speech made no mention of rising hydro rates that have contributed to historically low popularity rates for Premier Kathleen Wynne and which are expected to be a key issue at the ballot box when voters go to the polls.

-At least one opposition party promptly dismissed the Liberals' planned health-care measures as carrots dangled in anticipation of the looming vote.
+Hours after the throne speech, Ford told a boisterous rally in Toronto that the province can't afford the Liberal government's promises, adding that it amounts to billions in new spending and debt.

+"The problem with Kathleen Wynne, the problem with her government -- we saw it today in her throne speech -- they will say and promise anything to stay in power," Ford told supporters on Monday night. "(She) wrote a lot of cheques with the taxpayers' bank account. ...
+We all know the finances of this province and I can tell you all those cheques are going to bounce."

-New Democrat Leader Andrea Horwath likened the plan to her own dental-care platform announced just days ago, which saw her promise to invest $1.2 billion on a dental program that would subsidize care for 4.5 million residents.
+Horwath likened the plan to her own dental-care platform announced on the weekend, which saw her promise to invest $1.2 billion to subsidize dental care for 4.5 million residents.

 "The difference is New Democrats actually believe these things and will implement them upon being elected," Horwath said, adding that the Liberals often change their tune after they've already been voted in.
 "We believe in these things before elections and after elections."